-Diphtheria Toxoid, Adsorbed (dif-THEER-ee-a TOX-oyd, ad-SORBD), Pertussis Vaccine Adsorbed (per-TUS-iss VAX-een ad-SORBD), Tetanus Toxoid (TET-n-us TOX-oyd)
+Diphtheria Toxoid, Adsorbed (dif-THEER-ee-a TOX-oyd, ad-SORBD), Pertussis Vaccine Adsorbed (per-TUS-iss VAX-een ad-SORBD), Tetanus Toxoid (TET-a-nus TOX-oyd)

 Protects against infections caused by diphtheria, tetanus (lockjaw), and pertussis (whooping cough).